FREQUENTLY ASKED QUESTIONS

 So, just get in touch!

-• Humanist ceremonies are non-religions weddings and funerals (and namings) that give you complete freedom to celebrate authentically and as personal as you want by working closely with your celebrant to create a ceremony that includes any rituals that are meaningful to you.
+• Humanist wedding ceremonies are non-religions weddings and funerals (and namings) that give you complete freedom to celebrate authentically and as personal as you want by working closely with your celebrant to create a ceremony that includes any rituals that are meaningful to you.
 Rituals helps us transition from one state to the other, but you get to choose how.
 Marry where you want, when you want, how you want and to whomever you want.
-Give your loved one a send off fit for them, not for tradition.
 Find out more with Humanists UK.

 • You don’t have to be!
 As long as we gel and you don’t want a religious service, we’re good.
 If you care about equality, freedom and compassion for people, animals and the planet, you probably have humanist views.
 You can have your humanist ceremony without the label, though.